firebase/firebase-tools/docs/apps-list.md

 # apps:list

-List the registered apps of a firebase project. optionally filter apps by [platform]: ios, android or web (case insensitive)
+List the registered apps of a Firebase project.
+Optionally filter apps by [platform]: IOS, ANDROID or WEB (case insensitive)

 ## Usage
 ```